Mopzilla/SkinCalcPlus/.github/README.md

 ![amount of xp/usd required to hit next daily case milestone](./req_xp.png)
 ## Displayed Giveaway Odds
+Temporarily Disabled.
-The prices and chances of each item in the giveaway cases are displayed on the skin list below the giveaway.
+~~The prices and chances of each item in the giveaway cases are displayed on the skin list below the giveaway.~~

 ![prices and chances of giveaway case items](./giveaway.png)
 ## Live Battle Tracker
+Temporarily Disabled.
-Live battle tracking lets you determine the winner before the battle ends - no manual calculations needed.
+~~Live battle tracking lets you determine the winner before the battle ends - no manual calculations needed.~~

-Prefer the suspense of not knowing the winner?
-Stats are hidden by default and can be enabled with the "SHOW STATS" button!
+~~Prefer the suspense of not knowing the winner?
+Stats are hidden by default and can be enabled with the "SHOW STATS" button!~~
 ### Sharing Mode Pool
+Temporarily Disabled.
-For sharing mode battles a number displays the total value of all items pulled so far, as well as displaying the split each player will receive.
+~~For sharing mode battles a number displays the total value of all items pulled so far, as well as displaying the split each player will receive.~~

-If you manage to hit positive, the red underline will change to green to show it immediately!
+~~If you manage to hit positive, the red underline will change to green to show it immediately!~~

 ![shows total sharing pool and split for sharing mode](./sharing_mode.gif)
 ### Team Pool
+Temporarily Disabled.
-For team battles you can see the total value of items per team so you can see which team is ahead.
+~~For team battles you can see the total value of items per team so you can see which team is ahead.~~

 ![shows which team is winning in a team battle](./team_battle.gif)
 ### Crazy Mode Support
+Temporarily Disabled.
-In Crazy Mode, colors are inverted: the lowest-value battle slot appears green instead of the highest.
+~~In Crazy Mode, colors are inverted: the lowest-value battle slot appears green instead of the highest.~~

-This also applies to the team pools.
+~~This also applies to the team pools.~~

 ![green and red colors get inverted for crazy mode](./crazy_mode.gif)